 Last year, she grew Coreopsis in her garden, and since she is not a dyer herself, she decided to give me the dried plants.
 I threw them in my dye pot with a 10 g test skein, since the amount of dried plants wasn’t that large.

-but that was just the first skein of many.
+But that was just the first skein out of many.
 In the end, the small amount of plants in the top photo dyed 6 test skeins or 60 g of wool in a range of orange colors.

 Conclusion Excellent dyestuff, contains a lot of color

-- Japanese indigo – I’ve read in several places that you have to plant the seeds indoors.
-The timing depends who you ask, anything from 8 to 2 weeks before the last frost (wildcolours say 2-3 weeks).
+- Japanese indigo – I’ve read in several places that you have to sow the seeds indoors.
+The timing depends who you ask, anything from 8 to 2 weeks before the last frost.
 Here in Denmark, 2-3 weeks before the last chance of frost would be the beginning of May, so that’s my plan

-- Woad – I’ve tried planting woad seeds outside in the past and they didn’t grow.
-The information you can find online is mixed – some people say plant them inside, some say outside.
-This time, I’ll follow this and plant them outside in March.
-We’ve moved since I tried it last, and the old garden was in a very windy and cold spot, so maybe it will work this time
+- Woad – I’ve tried sowing woad seeds outside in the past and they didn’t germinate.
+The information you can find online is mixed – some people say sow them inside, some say outside.
+This time, I’ll sow them outside in March.
+We’ve moved since I tried it last, and the old garden was in a very windy and cold spot, so maybe it will work this time.

-- Coreopsis – this says you can sow the seeds directly in early spring, so that would probably be March-April around here.
-It also says it likes a South-facing wall
+- Coreopsis – I’ve read that you can sow the seeds directly in early spring, so that would probably be March-April around here.

-- Dyer’s greenweed – this says to sow it outside in the fall, but this says you can also do it in February.
+- Dyer’s greenweed – one person says to sow it outside in the fall, another says that you can also do it in February.
 Since it is now February and my seeds just arrived, I’m just going to try it now.
-Both sets of instructions agree that you should soak the seeds in warm water overnight or 24 h before planting, so that’s what I am doing.
-Then plant them outside in pots – they need cold to break dormancy
+Several people agree that you should soak the seeds in warm water overnight or 24 h before planting, so that’s what I am doing.
+Then sow them outside in pots – they need cold dampness to break dormancy